fabiosantoscode/interesting-c/README.md

 The second idea behind interesting-c is to ease metaprogramming.
 By introducing a pre-compilation step and giving access to pre-compile-time data to the runtime code, and allowing the programmer to intervene in this pre-compilation step, advanced reflection becomes available to extremely fast code.

-For example, it is easier to expose a XML-RPC API if you have the access to all subclasses (or implementers), methods and their names, as well as argument names and types for every method.
+For example, it is easier to expose a XML-RPC API if you have the access to all subclasses of a certain type (or implementers of a certain interface), methods and names of methods in a module or type, as well as argument names and types for every method.
 More can be done using this information, for instance, JSON serialization (any kind of serialization, for that matter), ORM systems, etc.

 Roadmap
 -------